shikokuchuo/nanonext/README.md

 ### TLS Secure Connections

-Secure connections are enabled through the combined use of NNG and Mbed TLS libraries.
+Secure connections are enabled through the combination of NNG and Mbed TLS libraries.

 Authentication of endpoints and encryption of the TCP transport layer is